gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 ## Schematic Symbol

-{{% img src="tvs-diode-schematic-symbol.svg" width="400" caption="My preferred schematic symbol for a uni-directional TVS diode (or any other type of avalanche diode for that matter).
+{{% figure src="tvs-diode-schematic-symbol.svg" width="400" caption="My preferred schematic symbol for a uni-directional TVS diode (or any other type of avalanche diode for that matter).
 Notice the double bar distinguishing it from a Zener diode symbol." %}}

 ## Arrays

 TVS diodes can be grouped into IC packages called arrays.
 A typical schematic symbol for a diode array is shown below.

-{{% img src="schematic-symbol-esd-diode-array.png" width="300" caption="The schematic symbol of a diode array, with a common anode connection." %}}
+{{% figure src="schematic-symbol-esd-diode-array.png" width="300" caption="The schematic symbol of a diode array, with a common anode connection." %}}

 ## Important Parameters